keithbuhler/dissertation-story/Normativity of Human Nature raw data.md

 In a different context, Hacker-Wright articulates much the same worry:

 > …we can see that Foot’s naturalism offers a fresh approach to objectivism in ethics.
 Yet, in spite of such attractions, *Natural Goodness* is in the midst of a cool reception.
 Here, I will argue that this reception is due to the fact that Foot’s naturalism draws on a picture of the biological world that is at odds with the view embraced by most contemporary scientists and philosophers.
 Foot’s readers commonly assume that the account of the biological world that she must want to adhere to, and that she nevertheless mistakenly departs from, is the account offered by contemporary neo-Darwinian biological sciences.[@hacker2009natural 309]

+## MacIntyre: Social Teleology

+Alasdair MacIntyre's position on natural normativity has shifted over the decades.
+I would like to mention both his earlier view (defending social teleology), which is closer to that of McDowell than that of Foot.

+In *After Virtue*, he emphasizes "second nature" far more than primary nature.
+That is, he finds a ground of normativity not in our life-form but in us: in our social identities, our culture, our rationality.
+For example, he says his account of virtue  "happily not Aristotelian" for "although this account of the virtues is teleological, it does not require any allegiance to Aristotle's metaphysical biology."[@macintyre1984after 197] The "metaphysical biology" MacIntyre refers to here is that metaphysically realist view that formal and final causes inhere (and in fact constitute) biological species.^[These causes may be understood by metaphysical realists as intelligible forms or universals which the intellect, by virtue of its intelligible powers, can be abstracted.
+As John Haldane says: content-determining principles of perception are one and the same as the character-determining principles of the objects of perception — the identity of act and object."
+Intellection, in turn, is a distinctly human (rational) activity.
+While animals can not only sense but *perceive*, humans have the capacity of intellection, the power of abstracting the forms themselves from percepts.
+An animal can sense an informed, organized object; an animal can be affected by the object.
+But the human animal can *acquire information* from the organized object.
+The ability to perceive something *as*, or even to perceive something big and brown with a smudge on its nose, does not imply the ability to perceive that thing as a cat.
+Cf. @haldane1996coming]  That said, MacIntyre does most emphatically argue for a teleological form of ethics based on the normativity of *human* nature.
+He grounds teleology not in non-human nature but in human nature, specifically our practical, social nature.
+He calls this notion "social teleology."

+The notion of social teleology builds on the apparently obvious truth that *human society is teleological.* That is, we do not just act randomly.
+We do not only act according to the promptings of instinct (that too).
+Rather, we act *on reasons,* both individually and in groups.
+We act to achieve goals.
+Whether we arise from bed *in order to* give a talk, or drive to work *in order to* do a good job, or pursue a career *for* satisfaction and a profitable retirement, we are directing ourselves toward ends.
+In groups, too, we pursue shared goals, deliberate about *what is to be done*: Congress aims to pass just and beneficial laws.
+The school board aims to increase enrollment and balance the budget.
+Expanding our focus from individual actions or projects, we can put the point more strongly: all of human life is a practice.
+It can be brought under the concept of either one, unified, whole practice or pluralistic set of practices.
+Even when Iris Murdoch assumed[@murdoch1998sovereignty] that human life has “no external point or τελος”, she argues that it has a point *from within.* It is impossible, in other words, to bring our own human life under the concept of an *event.* Human life must be brought under the concept of a practice, which is teleological and essentially so.This insight has important implications for ethics, as well as other fields: action theory, sociology, anthropology, philosophy of mind, and so on.[Cf. @thompson2008life.]
+But the point here is that, since we act in groups and for reasons, teleology is a real feature of our social nature.
+They cannot be understood without teleology.
+So if the critic of natural normativity rejects teleological realism (as did the early MacIntyre), it is enough if she accepts social teleology.

 ## McDowell: Social Teleology